Shahid718/Programming-Phase-field-in-Fortran/model_B/example/README.md

 ### **Equation of evolution**

-The evolution of conserved order parameter is linearly proportional to the variational derivative of free energy function .
+The evolution of the conserved order parameter is linearly proportional to the variational derivative of the free energy function.
 Mathematically it is

 $$	\frac{{\partial c}}{\partial t}=\nabla\left[M\nabla\left(\frac{\delta F}{\delta c}\right)\right]$$